ngendah/learn-gnu-make/tutorial1/readme.md

 ```

 execute `make clean` before executing `make`.
 As usual everything will proceed as expected and the `main` target will be built.
-Update the C-source file timestamps to mimick some changes on it, by executing the command `touch main.c`, and re-execute `make`.
+Update the C-source file timestamp's to mimic some changes on it, by executing the command `touch main.c`, and re-execute `make`.
 With some changes having taken place you expect the rebuild process to proceed as normally, but instead you are met with the message;

 ```